MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/go/go-releaser.md

 ### Conditions

-- `release.yml` - Run the entire workflow on a new tag only.
+- `release.yml` - Run all steps in the workflow every time, but on a new tag only.
     ```yaml
     on:
       push: